NiccoloPuccinelli/SEM/simulator_docs/README.md

 Some concrete examples are provided in: `data/city/net/taz/centroids/test/json/city_test_taz_centroids.json`, `data/sf/net/taz/centroids/sfcta/json/sf_sfcta_taz_centroids.json`, `data/sf/net/taz/centroids/stanford/json/sf_stanford_taz_centroids.json`, `data/sf/net/taz/centroids/uber/json/sf_uber_taz_centroids.json`.
 In the case of the city net of san francisco `sf`, the centroids have been generated through the python notebooks that the developer can find in the repo in the directory `notebook/pre/net/*` (note that the geojson file imported from the notebooks has been generated  from the shape file previously presented, using [QGIS](https://www.qgis.org/it/site/)).

 The sub-folder `mobility` provides information about the mobility of the net: the folder is optional.
 If no file about the mobility are provided, the `TEST_NET` environment variable must be set to `True`.
-In this case the digital mirror will generate a random mobility before to start the simulation.
+In this case the digital mirror will generate a random mobility before starting the execution.
 The mobility of the net is represented by two piece of information:

 * The mean number of pickups and dropoffs requests in each TAZ per hour, saved in `data/{city_name}/mobility/{mobility_layer}/json/{city_name}_{mobility_layer}_pickups_stats.json`
 * The travel times from each source TAZ to all the others destination TAZs, saved in `data/{city_name}/mobility/{analytics_layer}/json/{city_name}_{analytics_layer}_travel_time.json`